rookiemonkey/coinspro-portfolio/README.md

 <p>It is intended that the browser consumes the Coins.pro websocket and not the rails server it self mainly because of the ff:
 <ul>
   <li>Having the rails server as the websocket client for coins.pro's websocket server adds to the complication.
-It requires separate process different from the webserver it self which might not work when deployed to free services like heroku :grin:</li>
+It requires separate process different from the webserver (Puma) it self which might not work when deployed to free services like heroku :grin:</li>
   <li>This is for personal use since I want to switch from being a holder to a legit trader :laughing: haha!</li>
   <li>Other portfolio applications are good but their prices doesn't match the one's on coins.pro since they get information from differenct trading platforms which then has different prices.</li>
 </ul>